YeabMoges/CNE-330-Final/README.md

 This Python project utilizes the Turtle graphics library to create a stylish wall clock that features both analog and digital displays.
-The clock provides a visually pleasing representation of time, with hands that move in real-time and a digital display showing the current hour, minute, and second.
+The clock provides a visually pleasing representation of time, with hands that move in real-time and a digital display showing the current hour and minute.

 # Getting Started